 The world is getting smaller and more interconnected than ever before.
 But don’t mistake that degree of closeness for uniformity.
-There remain stark differences among humanity’s social groups, many of which can pose a problem for researchers seeking to gather data from several distinct cultures.
-No one wants to stereotype any culture, but it is a hard truth that significant differences exist between societies.
+There remain stark differences among humanity’s social groups, many of which can pose a threat for market researchers trying to collect data from various cultures.
+Nobody desires to stereotype any culture, but the truth is that notable differences exist within societies.
 This will lead to inaccurate and ultimately useless market analysis if left unchecked.

 To accurately compare brand performance across countries, it’s necessary to collect international data and understand and incorporate cultural variations into research methodology.
 You require a dedicated set of authentic audiences to help you research your area of interest.